openrport/openrport/README.md

 openssl rand -hex 18
 ```

 Open the `/etc/rport/rportd.conf` with an editor.
-Add the generated random string as `kee_seed`.
+Add the generated random string as `key_seed`.
 All other default settings are suitable for a quick and secure start.

 Change to the rport user account and check your rportd starts without errors.
 ```